-This proposal seeks to establish one new tsunami siren (siren 104) at 3680A-C West Coast Road.
+This proposal seeks to establish nine new tsunami sirens across the District, replacing old siren infrastructure that no longer meets the NEMA standards.
 The siren infrastructure is part of CDEM's toolbox for managing the risk of tsunami across Te Taitokerau Northland.
 Details of pre-lodgement consultation and relevant consenting history are provided below.